qtTF2/cathook-sandbox/README.md

 This script can be detected by VAC at any time.
 Use this script on alternative accounts or bot accounts never on your main account.

 ## to do list
-- [x] Firejail scripts
-- [x] Bash scripts
-- [x] "Network config scripts"
 - [x] Fix permission not working
-- [x] Fix debian/ubuntu fuck you (fix coming soon if i ever able to get a test vm under ubuntu)
+- [ ] Fix debian/ubuntu fuck you (fix coming soon if i ever able to get a test vm under ubuntu)
 - [x] Steam launch in seperate user instance
 - [x] Make steam see TF2
 - [x] Automatically try to install catbot nav paths into sandbox enviroment